 A lot of the 80s casual clothes were neon colour, the parachute pants were also a huge trend and jean jackets which is still as popular today.

 Denim was a bigger thing in the 90s than in the 80s.
-From overalls to full-on denim ensemble, it still a popular fabric and fashion staple today.
+From overalls to full-on denim ensembles, it is still a popular fabric and fashion staple today.
 Outfits were oftentimes casual and comfortable.
-Check out the “Fresh Prince of Bel Air”, “Friends”, and “Saved by the Bell” for some truly 90s everyday wear.
+Check out the “Fresh Prince of Bel-Air”, “Friends”, and “Saved by the Bell” for some truly 90s everyday wear.

 Hip Hop was rising in the 90s and the Hip Hop aesthetic was catching on.
 It was casual, baggy, easy to emulated and still holds appeal today.
 Tracksuits, t-shirts, baggy pants fuzzy hats, caps, bucket hats, and bright colours were at one end of the spectrum.
 On the other end is darker clothing, big jewelry, but still held the same element of baggy and casual.

 Grunge fashion was inspired by Grunge music and musicians like Kurt Cobain.
 The look was low-key and not at all flashy.
 With pieces of clothing from both genders, it was an androgynous look.
 Simple, clothing that does not emphasize the silhouette, flannels, and it was a laid-back style that persists today.